New Zealand

 This day is lost as you cross the international date line but don’t worry, you’ll get it back on your way home.

-After your long journey, settle in to New Zealand with a city tour around Auckland taking in the harbor and city skyline.
+After your long journey, settle in to New Zealand with a city tour around Auckland taking in the harbor and city skyline, but first, participate in a traditional welcome ceremony.
 Take it easy on your first night by learning about cultural norms and considering the themes and questions of the trip with your local guide.

 Continue getting to know the history of the country at the Auckland Museum.
 Then get to know the people by visiting a local high school for a shared cultural exchange with your international peers.